mapbiomas-brazil/urban-infrastructure/README.md

 |**temporal_filter-5.js**| Area Consolidation Filter.
 <br/>

-We have also provided a Google Form where users can inform their improvements and bugs identified.
+We have also provided a Google Form where users can inform their improvements and report bugs.
 Feel free to use it.
 The link is: https://forms.gle/BJZbeZjYA5prQYACA

 ## Other information
-Considering that the Brazilian territory is quite extensive, the classification of urban areas requires computational resources beyond the available GEE memory limits.
-For processing, the Urban Areas reference is selected through land use and land cover samples, composed of randomly distributed points, which contain information (eg., spectral indices) about the class to which they belong. <br/>
+The Urban Areas reference is selected through land use and land cover samples, composed of randomly distributed points, which contain information (eg, spectral indices) about the class to which they belong.<br>
+Considering the wide Brazilian territory, the classification of urban areas requires high computational resources, beyond the available GEE memory limits. <br/>
 To solve this problem of the GEE processing limit, the territory was divided into 439 polygons, according to the Millionth Map of the World.
 These polygons were divided into five groups that can be processed separately. <br/>
 Occasionally, failures can occur due to overflowing the memory limit; lack of cloudless images for each year; or for problems related to Landsat 7.
 For cases of memory extrapolation, the procedure was repeated only for the polygons that presented this problem.
 If the fault remained, only Landsat 5 images were used, from 2000 to 2009.
 The other cases were later corrected in the temporal filter. <br/>
 At the end, the classified images corresponding to each polygon composed a single raster file per year, where each pixel represents the probability of being an urban area.

 # Start classification
-## Start processing the classification_batch_l5_l7.js script (for the years 1985 - 2012)
+## Start processing the classification_batch_l5_l7.js script (for the years 1985 - 2013)
-In this script, the classification process using Random Forest is carried out, using images from 1985 to 2012.
-In it, the user must manually change the year variable to generate an image of the probability of a given pixel being an urban area. <br/>
+In this script, the classification process using Random Forest is carried out, using Landsat 5 and Landsat 7 images from 1985 to 2012.
+In it, the user must manually change the year variable to generate an image where the pixel value is the urban probability. <br/>
-These images will be inserted into an Image Collection, the same one that will be used in the following script
+These annual images will be inserted into an Image Collection, the same one that will be used in the following script

 Code: **[classification_batch_l5_l7.js](classification_batch_l5_l7.js)**

 ## Start processing the classification_batch_l8.js script (for the years 2013 - 2020)
-In this script, the classification process is similar to the one presented above, but for the period from 2013 to 2020.
-At the end, the Image Collection will contain probability images for all the years of interest.
+In this script, the classification process is similar to the one presented above, but the Landsat 8 images were used for the period from 2014 to 2020.
+At the end, the Image Collection will contain probability images for all the years, from 1985 to 2020.

 Code: **[classification_batch_l8.js](classification_batch_l8.js)**

 ## Start spatial filters
-Spatial filters operate by combining information in order to generate a post-classification imagery, considering probability to be urban (from Random Forest classification); presence of population and nighttime lights map.
+Spatial filters combine information in order to generate a post-classification imagery, considering the urban probability (from Random Forest classification); the presence of population and the nighttime lights.
 Thresholds were established for these data as explained in ATBD and shown in Tables 3 and 4.
-The small municipalities considered are presented in spatial filter 2 code.
-There is possible to catch the ‘territories code’ as considered by IBGE documents.
-You can access them here https://www.ibge.gov.br/explica/codigos-dos-municipios.php.
+The small municipalities, where the night lights were weak, were included in spatial filter 2 code.
+To identify them, data from Instituto Brasileiro de Geografia e Estatística were used.

 _Table 3 - Spatial filter 1 - General rule to most municipalities._
 Threshold | Probability | Population | Nightlight